 “As the name implies, this condition is not dangerous and is ‘self-limited,’ i.e., goes away on its own with time.

 “If you have been overusing or carrying a lot of tension in your forearm muscles, you might be predisposed to getting benign fasciculations in these muscles.

 “Activities such as racket sports and yoga can be very demanding on your forearms.”
-So can lifting weights and wall or rock climbing.
+So can rock or wall climbing and lifting weights.

 Time passage is on your side.
 If over a period of several weeks, two months for sure, you have not noticed any weakness in your forearms, it’s a safe bet that you do not have any serious disease.